e-kwsm/nwchem-wiki/Prepare.md

 ```
 envelope `<real xpndw default 0.0>
 ```
-sets the expand vealues to be used in solvate operations.
+sets the expand values to be used in solvate operations.
 ```
 expand <real xpndw default 0.1>
 ```